lkiesow/leihs-wiki/leihs-Admin-Guide.md

 * Run in the new leihs directory: `RAILS_ENV=production bundle exec rake db:migrate`
 * Restart your leihs server (how you do this depends on how you're running leihs, whether standalone, through Phusion Passenger, etc.)

-If you run leihs straight from git, you can of course also just switch to the newest release tag right in your source code directory:
+If you run leihs straight from git, you can of course also just switch to the newest release tag right in your source code directory.
+Substitute the latest released version for n.n.n.:

         $ git fetch
-        $ git checkout 3.3.0
+        $ git checkout n.n.n
         $ RAILS_ENV=production bundle exec rake db:migrate

 But again, this only works if you've checked out leihs straight from git before.
 This won't work on a leihs installation unpacked from a tarball.